-Candida is a naturally occurring fungus that everyone has on their body.
-Under certain conditions, some types of Candida can grow too fast and cause an infection to develop.
-This infection is called candidiasis, and it can affect the skin or nails specifically.
+Candida is a naturally occurring fungus on the body.
+Some types of Candida can grow too fast.
+This can cause a yeast infection known as candidiasis, which often affects the skin or nails.

 In this article, we explain what Candida is, the symptoms of candidiasis of the skin and nails, and how to treat and prevent this infection.

 Candida is a yeast that is present on the skin and the mucous membranes, which line the inside of many of the structures in the body.

 It is usually harmless, but if changes occur in the body to create the right environment, it can cause an infection.